-While it would be possible to have 14 separate address lines fed into the chip this is somewhat inelegant since, with the aid of some additional gating and latches, it is possible to reduce the number of address lines to seven.
+While it would be possible to have 14 separate address lines fed into the chip, this is somewhat inelegant since, with the aid of some additional gating and latches, it is possible to reduce the number of address lines to seven.
 This is achieved by multiplexing part of the address bus and then de-multiplexing it within the memory device.
-A typical arrangement is shown in Figure 6.6.
-Separate row and column address select (RAS and CAS) control signals are required in order to enable the appropriate latches when multiplexed address information is valid.
-The multiplexing arrangement for the address bus is shown in Figure 6.7.
-Note that, in practice. additional control signals will be required when several 16K blocks of RAM are present within the system.
-Such a precaution is essential in order to prevent data conflicts in which more than one memory cell (in different RAM blocks) is addressed simultaneously
+A typical arrangement is shown in Figure 6.7.

+Separate row and column address select (RAS and CAS) control signals are required in order to enable the appropriate latches when the multiplexed address information is valid.
+The multiplexing arrangement for the address bus is shown in Figure 6.8.